siglens/siglens-docs/docs/benchmarks/benchmark-runbook.md

 sudo tail -f siglens.log
 ```

-### Run the queries on siglens
+### Run the Queries in SigLens
+Run the following in Terminal 3.
+If Terminal 3 is on your local machine, make sure to replace `localhost` with the IP of the server.
-You can append ` | python3 -m json.tool` to format the responses nicely.
-Check the log file siglens/siglens.log for the query times.
+You can also append ` | python3 -m json.tool` to each curl request to format the responses nicely.
+Check the log file `siglens/siglens.log` for the query times.
 ```bash
 curl -X POST -d '{
     "searchText": "SELECT cab_type, count(*) FROM trips GROUP BY cab_type",